feathersui/feathersui-website/docs/haxe-openfl/application.md

 ---
-title: How to use the Feathers UI Application component
+title: How to use the Application component
 sidebar_label: Application
 ---